Anchit1909/promptifyAI-chatGPT-enhanced/README.md

 ## How it works

-It uses ChatGPT API from OpenAI to generate response to messages.
-This application also gives you storage for storing chats which is powered by Firebase.
-The user authentication system is made possible using **NextAuth**.
+- It uses ChatGPT API from OpenAI to generate response to messages.
+- This application also gives you storage for storing chats which is powered by **Firebase**.
+- The user authentication system is made possible using **NextAuth**.

 ## Tech Stack